prestonf99/Ensemble-Estimation-Algorithm/README.md

     https://github.com/yhilpisch/tpqoa

-    Go to the README for detailed instructions
+    Go to the README for detailed instructions.
+We personally prefer using a cloud service (DigitalOcean) inside of a docker container when using the Oanda API.

 3. Setup an 'oanda.cfg' file: